chaprimayank/Telegram-karma-spam-bot/README.md

-A simple userbot written in Pyrogram to spam "pro" every 5 seconds and generate karma points on Telegram.
+A simple userbot written in Pyrogram to generate karma points on Telegram.

 Designed for @roronoa_zoro_robot, but should work with any bot with karma/points system.